Madrid Summer Law Institute Arrival

 Depending on your needs, you should be able to find a hotel room for $50-$70 a night.
 Hostel beds are obviously cheaper.
 There seem to be some less expensive hotels in the area around Valdebernardo, which is close to Vicálvaro.
 If you have any questions about an area or a hotel, please contact the program director at firstname.lastname@example.org.

-If you arrive before May 28, you should check in with the Madrid Summer Law Institute to let us know that you have arrived.
+Immediately upon arrival, you should check in with the Madrid Summer Law Institute to let us know that you have arrived.
+Email email@example.com or contact MSLI staff:

 UNIVERSIDAD REY JUAN CARLOS STAFF